1truong9song9hiep8/journey-to-the-west/chapter-13.md

 rather unattractive and mean, who hauled the tiger inside.
 Boqin told them to skin it quickly and prepare it for the guest.
 He then turned around to welcome Tripitaka into his dwelling, and as they greeted each other, Tripitaka thanked him again for the great favor of saving his life.
-"We are fellow countrymen," said Boqin, "and there‟s little need for you to thank me."
+"We are fellow countrymen," said Boqin, "and there"s little need for you to thank me."
 After they had sat down and drunk tea, an old woman with someone who appeared to be her daughter-in-law came out to greet Tripitaka.
 "This is my mother, and this my wife," said Boqin.
 "Pray ask your parent to take the honored seat," said Tripitaka, "and let your poor monk pay his respects."
 "Father is a guest coming from great distance," said the old woman.
-"Please relax and don‟t stand on ceremony."
+"Please relax and don"t stand on ceremony."
 "Mother," said Boqin, "he has been sent by the Tang emperor to seek scriptures from Buddha in the Western Heaven.
 He met your son just now at the ridge.
 Since we are fellow countrymen, I invited him to the house to rest his horse.
 Tomorrow I shall see him on his way."
 When she heard these words, the old woman was very pleased.
 "Good!
 Good!
 Good!" she said.
-"The timing couldn‟t be better, even if we had planned to invite him.
-For tomorrow happens to be the anniversary of your late father‟s death.
+"The timing couldn"t be better, even if we had planned to invite him.
+For tomorrow happens to be the anniversary of your late father"s death.
 Let us invite the elder to perform some good deeds and recite an appropriate passage of scripture.
 We shall see him off day after tomorrow."
 Although he was a tiger slayer, a so-called "Guardian of the Mountain," our Liu